-\textbf{Atomic H adsoprtion on graphene:} The chemisorption of atomic hydrogen on graphene is another system of interest, due to the tunability of electronic (opening up of the band gap \cite{gap-graphene}) and magnetic (inducing an extended magnetic moment in a graphene sheet \cite{doi:10.1126/science.aad8038,doi:10.1142/S0129183118500924}) properties when hydrogen atoms are chemisorbed.
-In addition, graphene and graphitic surfaces can be utilized for hydrogen storage and energy applications \cite{graphene-h}.
-In addition to the interesting applications, the lack of experimental benchmarks (i.e., binding energy) for H chemisorbed on graphene and the variability of standard DFT approaches for atomic adsorption on 2D surfaces makes this an excellent system to apply DMC techniques.
+\textbf{Atomic H adsorption on graphene:} The chemisorption of atomic hydrogen on graphene is another system of interest because of the tunability of electronic (opening up of the band gap \cite{gap-graphene}) and magnetic (inducing an extended magnetic moment in a graphene sheet \cite{doi:10.1126/science.aad8038,doi:10.1142/S0129183118500924}) properties when hydrogen atoms are chemisorbed.
+In addition, graphene and graphitic surfaces can be utilized for hydrogen storage and energy applications.\cite{graphene-h} In addition to the interesting applications, the lack of experimental benchmarks (i.e., binding energy) for H chemisorbed on graphene and the variability of standard DFT approaches for atomic adsorption on 2D surfaces make this an excellent system to apply DMC techniques.

-In this work, we performed DFT and DMC calculations to obtain the binding energy of a single H atom chemisorbed on the surface of a graphene sheet \cite{10.1063/5.0085982}.
-With DMC, we find this binding energy to be -691 meV $\pm$ 19 meV.
-We find that PBE (plane-wave) overestimates the binding energy by approximately 20 $\%$ compared to DMC.
-We also find that PBE0 results in a binding energy close to PBE but HSE yields a binding energy in closer agreement to DMC (-743 meV).
+In this work, we performed DFT and DMC calculations to obtain the binding energy of a single H atom chemisorbed on the surface of a graphene sheet.\cite{10.1063/5.0085982} With DMC, we find this binding energy to be $-$691 meV $\pm$ 19 meV.
+We find that PBE (plane-wave) overestimates the binding energy by approximately 20$\%$ compared to DMC.
+We also find that PBE0 results in a binding energy close to PBE, but HSE yields a binding energy in closer agreement to DMC ($-$743 meV).
 We also find significant differences between the DMC and PBE charge densities of graphene and H chemisorbed on graphene (see Fig. \ref{h-graphene}).
 More details of this work can be found in Ref. \onlinecite{10.1063/5.0085982}.
-In addition to our work reported in this section that focuses on atomic and molecular adsorption on monolayer surfaces, there have been efforts to utilize DMC to accurately calculate the point defect formation energy in 2D materials \cite{PhysRevB.105.184114}.
-Thomas \textit{et al.} \cite{PhysRevB.105.184114} performed DMC calculations for monovacancies, Stone-Wales defects, and silicon substitutions in monolayer graphene and found substantial disagreements with DFT for defect formation energy (up to 1 eV).